Digital camera: File formats

 The Joint Photography Experts Group standard (JPEG) is the most common file format for storing image data.
-Other file types include Tagged Image File Format (TIFF) and various Raw image formats.
+Other file types include Tagged Image File Format (TIFF), High Efficiency Image File Format (HEIF), and various Raw image formats.

 Many cameras, especially high-end ones, support a raw image format.
 A raw image is the unprocessed set of pixel data directly from the camera's sensor, often saved in a proprietary format.
 Adobe Systems has released the DNG format, a royalty-free raw image format used by at least 10 camera manufacturers.

 Raw files initially had to be processed in specialized image editing programs, but over time many mainstream editing programs, such as Google's Picasa, have added support for raw images.
 Rendering to standard images from raw sensor data allows more flexibility in making major adjustments without losing image quality or retaking the picture.

 Formats for movies are AVI, DV, MPEG, MOV (often containing motion JPEG), WMV, and ASF (basically the same as WMV).
 Recent formats include MP4, which is based on the QuickTime format and uses newer compression algorithms to allow longer recording times in the same space.

 Other formats that are used in cameras (but not for pictures) are the Design Rule for Camera Format (DCF), an ISO specification, used in almost all camera since 1998, which defines an internal file structure and naming.
 Also used is the Digital Print Order Format (DPOF), which dictates what order images are to be printed in and how many copies.
 The DCF 1998 defines a logical file system with 8.3 filenames and makes the usage of either FAT12, FAT16, FAT32 or exFAT mandatory for its physical layer in order to maximize platform interoperability.

 Most cameras include Exif data that provides metadata about the picture.
 Exif data may include aperture, exposure time, focal length, date and time taken.
 Some are able to tag the location.